 2. How Strong Is Your Credit?

-Good credit or bad credit.
-Can you get a small business loan with bad credit?
-Yes, you can.
-The difference is in how much you’ll pay for that loan.
+The first thing to remember is how much you’ll pay for that loan.
 Of course, the stronger your credit the better the terms.

-3. Know Your Lender Requirements
+3. Know Your Lender’s Requirements

 4. How Will The Business Loan Be Used?

-5. Organize All Your Loan Documents
+5. Organize All Loan Documents

 A credit report.